andreivisan/arc2cracked/5.Rust/RUST_RISC_V.md

 - **Instruction Set Architecture (ISA)** - The ISA defines the programmer-visible behavior of the machine—its instructions and their encodings, registers, and rules of execution (plus memory/privilege model) — independent of implementation.
+- The ISA deines a human-readable form of every instruction, as well as the mapping of those *assembly* instructions into bits.
 - A **compiler** does the job of translating a program's source code into a binary file or executable containing machine instructions for a particular ISA.
 - An **Operating System** does the job of loading the binary file into the memory for execution by the